ijrussell/FSharpExample/README.md

-# FSharp Example
+# F# Example Codebase

 This is some code from converting an interview coding test from C# into F#.
 It makes use of the awesome FsToolkit.ErrorHandling package (https://github.com/demystifyfp/FsToolkit.ErrorHandling).

-This codebase contains a number of F# features including:
+This codebase contains a number of F# features and techniques including:

 - Computation Expressions
 - Higher-Order Functions